-Feng Li, Professor of Accounting at Shanghai Advanced Institute of Finance (SAIF), Shanghai Jiao Tong University, is Associate Director of China Academy of Financial Research (CAFR), and Co-Director of Shanghai Advanced Institute for Financial Research (SAIFR).
+Feng Li is a Professor of Accounting and Deputy Dean at Shanghai Advanced Institute of Finance (SAIF), Shanghai Jiao Tong University, is Associate Director of China Academy of Financial Research (CAFR), and Co-Director of Shanghai Advanced Institute for Financial Research (SAIFR).
 Professor Li acted as SAIF's Deputy Dean for Non-Executive Programs from 2016 to 2018 and Director of Finance MBA Program from 2015 to 2018.
 Prior to joining SAIF, Professor Li was Harry Jones Associate Professor of Accounting with tenure at the Stephen M. Ross School of Business, University of Michigan.

 Professor Li teaches the courses such as "Financial Innovation", "Financial Reporting and Analysis", "Essentials of Accounting for Decision Makers", etc...

 Professor Li holds a Ph.D. in Business Administration (Accounting, Finance and Economics ) from The University of Chicago, 2005.

 Huafeng (Jason) Chen, Jason V Chen, Feng Li, Pengfei Li, 2022, Measuring Operating Leverage, Review of Asset Pricing Studies

 常丹婷，李 峰, 2020, 价值因子背后的逻辑——估值-基本面预期差与错误定价, 投资研究

 Chen, Huafeng (Jason), Shaojun (Jenny) Chen, Zhuo Chen, and Feng Li, 2019, Empirical Investigation of an Equity Pairs Trading Strategy, Management Science

 Chen, Jason V. and Feng Li, 2015, Discussion of "Textual analysis and international financial reporting: Large sample evidence", Journal of Accounting & Economics